nikapadia/website/README.md

 # Hello!

-Hi, my name is Nilay Kapadia and I am a junior computer science student at Rensselaer Polytechnic Institute.
-This is just a personal website I've put together.
+Hi, my name is Nilay Kapadia and I am a senior computer science student at Rensselaer Polytechnic Institute.
+This is just a personal website/portfolio I've put together.